Werner Reinhart: Igor Stravinsky

 Igor Stravinsky approached Reinhart for financial assistance when he was writing Histoire du soldat (The Soldier's Tale).
 The first performance was conducted by Ernest Ansermet on 28 September 1918, at the Théâtre Municipal de Lausanne.
 Werner Reinhart sponsored this performance, and to a large degree underwrote it.
 In gratitude, Stravinsky dedicated the work to Reinhart, and even gave him the original manuscript.

 Reinhart continued his support of Stravinsky's work in 1919 by funding a series of concerts of his recent chamber music.
-These included a suite of five numbers from The Soldier's Tale, arranged for clarinet, violin, and piano, which was a nod to Reinhart, who was an excellent amateur clarinetist.
+These included a suite of five numbers from The Soldier's Tale, arranged for clarinet, violin, and piano, which was a nod to Reinhart, who was an excellent amateur clarinettist.
 The suite was first performed on 8 November 1919, in Lausanne, long before the better-known suite for the seven original instruments became widely known.
 Stravinsky dedicated his Three Pieces for Clarinet to Reinhart, in gratitude for his ongoing support.

 Reinhart founded a music library of Stravinskiana at his home in Winterthur.